 And in case you’re worried, no!
 Your competitor has not yet got that blog post because that is the only 10x better post I talked about.

 I am in correspondence with the RECIPIENT’S COMPETITOR, and they might decide to buy the blog post in return for a do-follow backlink.

 So, please let me know before DATE if you’re interested in getting this post before your competitor gets it (URGENCY).

 I’d rather have it published on your website because I like your website for high-quality content and being the industry’s leader (the charm offensive).

-- Follow-up emails are so important to keep reminding the recipients that your website is worth a backlink and to introduce new offers.
+- Follow-up emails are important to keep reminding recipients that your website is worth a backlink and introduce new offers.

 - Send two different versions of emails to two different recipients.
 Then send three to four follow-up emails to each of them.
 Follow-ups should also be different from each other.
-For better data mining, make sure that recipients should be similar to each other, while cold email and follow-up strategies should be entirely different in each case.
+For better data mining, ensure recipients are similar to each other, while cold email and follow-up strategies should be entirely different in each case.

 - Wait for a response from each list.

 - Once you get a response to all cold emails and follow-up emails, you sort out the data and reasons for acceptance or refusal.